Two Wave Forms: Modified Sine Wave and Pure Sine Wave

 wave inverters depending upon how many output watts are needed.

 If connecting with inductive loads (e.g. Compressor, Pump, old CRT TV, Refrigerator, Ice conditioner, Air conditioner, Relays，Fluorescent lamp, Vacuum cleaner), please choose inverter whose rate power is 3-7 times higher than the load's rate power.
-For example, for a 150w refrigerator, please choose a 1000w inverter or higher; for a 800w air conditioner, please choose 2500w inverter or higher.
+For example, for a 150w refrigerator, you may need to choose a 500W ~1000w inverter ; for a 600w air conditioner, please choose 2000w inverter or higher.